AFLProjects/White-Balance-Automation/README.md

 <br></br>
 **Waveform**

-We then use a waveform representation of the image to adjust the whites/blacks/shadows
+The second part is using a waveform representation of the image to adjust the whites/blacks/shadows
 <p align="center"><img width="500px" src="https://i.imgur.com/ATBXpax.png"/></p>

 <br></br>